Quramy/vesting-ci/README.md

 # vesting-ci

-This is a sample repository for automation testing Vim plugin using NeoBundle and vesting.
+This is a sample repository for automation testing Vim plugin using [NeoBundle](https://github.com/Shougo/neobundle.vim) and [Vesting](https://github.com/Shougo/vesting).

 ## Running test of Vim plugin